zerasul/mdbook_en/11colors/colors.md

 ## HighLight & Shadow

 We have been able to see how to work with the different colors provided by the Sega Mega Drive.
 Using the different palettes we have available, we can work with up to 64 colors on screen.
-However, this number is expandable thanks to the use of HighLight and Shadow, among others.
+However, this number is expandable thanks to the use of _HighLight_ and _Shadow_, among others.

 The use of these modes allows the number of colors to be expanded by modifying the brightness of the palette in two ways: